 Chat, in an omni-channel environment, gives agents and customers another form of communication with a quicker response time.

-Start your A.I. journey with TTx:
+Start your journey with TTx:

 TTx Talk Episode 3 Transcript